kirk-sayre-work/ViperMonkey/docker/README.md

 ## Using This Dockerfile

 ### Step 1 - build the docker image
-Build it!  'sudo docker build -t vipermonkey:latest .'
+Build it!  './build_docker_image.sh'

-NOTE: There is a period at the end of the command.
-This tells docker to look for the dockerfile in the current directory.
-It is expected to take 5+ minutes to build.
+NOTE: It is expected to take 5+ minutes to build.

 ### Step 2 - push to Docker Hub